Honestpuck/xworld2016/xworld2016-bash.md

 if you only want to run single commands.
 It works because the shell is "lazy" and won't run the second command in an AND when the first is false, then because the first set of statements is false it will run the command after the OR.
+In `and.sh`.
 </div>

 ### Checking The Result Code